ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

     - Config annotations denote additional configuration/behavior instructions for Ballerina runtime.
      (e.g Apply Security, Circuit Breaker, etc) By defining the config annotations for a construct, Ballerina developer can instruct to the Ballerina runtime, to alter default behavior or/and apply Quality of services configuration.

+Note: By design Doc annotation and Config annotation are defined separately.
+This will improve readability and performance of the system.

-## Swagger 2.0 Support
+### Swagger 2.0 Support

 Ballerina Annotations represent a supper set of Open API Specification 2.0 (AKA Swagger 2.0) format.
-This allows developers to Generate a Ballerina service skeleton from a Swagger 2.0 definition or Swagger 2.0 definition from a Ballerina service.
+This allows developers to Generate a Ballerina service skeleton from a Swagger 2.0 definition and/or Swagger 2.0 definition from a Ballerina service.

 ## Supported Annotations.